itsboyac/ML-Github-Action/README.md

 # Bank Churn Prediction with GitHub Action

 This project is to predict bank customer churn.
 Beyond just the code, we will use **GitHub Actions** to automate the training and evaluation process.
+## Source
+You can refer to this amazing video for concept reference: https://www.youtube.com/watch?v=Xwpi0ITkL3U

 ## GitHub Actions & MLOps Explanation